eclipse/epsilon-website/mkdocs/docs/index.md

 Eclipse Epsilon and the Eclipse Epsilon project logo are trademarks of the Eclipse Foundation.
 Eclipse and the Eclipse logo are registered trademarks of the Eclipse Foundation.

 Java and all Java-based trademarks are trademarks of Oracle Corporation in the United States, other countries, or both.

+## Acknowledgements

+We would like to thank ej-technologies for providing us with free licenses of their powerful [JProfiler Java profiler](https://www.ej-technologies.com/products/jprofiler/overview.html).